>>Click here to read it on Medium (easier on the eyes:) or scroll on down.

 - I can easily buy posters, postcards, picture books, greeting cards, dolls, toys,

 and children’s magazine featuring people of my race.

 - I can choose blemish cover or bandages in “flesh” color and have them more or

 less match my skin.

-But I wasn’t sure where to go with my questions; who to ask.
+I wasn’t sure where to go with my questions; who to ask.
 I finally decided, with trepidation, to turn to my friend, Janelle, who is Black, and asked her if I could email her with some of my questions.
-It wasn’t her job to educate me and she didn’t need to do it, but she responded with great kindness despite my utter and complete ignorance on the subject at hand.
+It wasn’t her job to educate me and she didn’t need to do it, but she responded with profound kindness despite my utter and complete ignorance on the subject at hand.